Sairyss/domain-driven-hexagon/README.md

 ---

 The main emphasis of this project is to provide recommendations on how to design software applications.
-In this readme are presented some of the techniques, tools, best practices, architectural patterns and guidelines gathered from different sources.
+In this readme are presented some techniques, tools, best practices, architectural patterns and guidelines gathered from different sources.

 Code examples are written using [NodeJS](https://nodejs.org/en/), [TypeScript](https://www.typescriptlang.org/), [NestJS](https://docs.nestjs.com/) framework and [Typeorm](https://www.npmjs.com/package/typeorm) for the database access.